 As we talked about in Races and Classes, the race you select and the class you select give bonus points towards your stats.
 Your class also determines your base attack stat.

-For optimal game play, it’s suggested that you equip gear that helps boost your primary damage stat as well as your dexterity (more on that later).
+For optimal game play, it’s suggested that you equip gear that helps boost your primary damage stat as well as your "to hit" stat.

 However, as stated before, you should never feel pigeonholed into one specific class or race because “it’s most optimal.”
 Experiment.